douglasbagnall/p4wn/README.rst

 pages.
 In 2004 it gained a sourceforge page (http://p4wn.sf.net) with a CVS tree.
 This spurred a small flurry of forks, as various people tried fixing the obvious bugs and bad graphics or further reducing the code size.
-These forks never coalesced into a directed path of development, probably due to the pathological state of the code and the lack of a perceived need for small chess playing web pages.
+These forks never coalesced into a directed series of patches, probably due to the pathological state of the code and the lack of a perceived need for small chess playing web pages.

 In March 2012 Douglas Bagnall liberated the code into git and tried to de-obfuscate, disentangle, and modernise it, resulting in what you find in ``/src/``.

-P4wn was first written for turn of the century browsers, and to be as small as possible.
+The original program was first written for turn of the century browsers, and to be as small as possible.
 It worked in Netscape 3.
-The new version targets HTML5-ish browsers and aims to be as small as is reasonable.
+The new version targets HTML5-ish browsers and aims to be as small as is reasonable, while remaining easy to modify and embed.
+While it might appear that every single line differs, the code is substantially the same.
+The changes are mostly in the variable names and whitespace.
+In particular, it is full of constructs that reflect the programmer's interest in brevity over clarity (as well as his inexperience).

 Description of the code
 =======================

 There are four text files, and images: